 The project's IRR (with and without CDM benefits) has been compared with the company's WACC.
-At the time of the investment decision, which is 2007, the benchmark of Grupo Bertin for this type of investment was 15.82%.
+At the time of the investment decision, which is 2007, the benchmark of Grupo Bertin for this type of investment was 15.82% (the company's WACC, in terms of CDM, is more conservative than the SELIC rate of 16.49%).